TalMoshel1/music-trivia/README.md

 -   React app built with Vite for better peformance than create-react-app.
 -   TypeScript for better readebility and less buggs and annoying buggs.
 -   styled-components for easier way to write CSS.
--   React hooks (useState, useEffect and createContext)
+-   React hooks (useState, useEffect and createContext).
--   react-router-dom
+-   react-router-dom.
--   global Audio() object for sounds
+-   global Audio() object for sounds.

 ## Demo